ausdigital/ausdigital.github.io/README.md

 Coming soon - let us know by [raising a ticket](https://github.com/ausdigital/fulfilment-semantics/issues) in the fulfilment semantics repository if you'd like to lead this group

+## SuperStream semantics specification

+There is a clear opportunity to simplify the current [Superstream Techncial Specifications](https://www.ato.gov.au/Super/SuperStream/In-detail/Legal-framework/Legislative-instrument/SuperStream-legislation,-standards-and-schedules/) by replacing the complex [XBRL payload](https://www.ato.gov.au/uploadedFiles/Content/SPR/downloads/SPR26583_ContributionsMessageImplementation-%20Guide%20v1%203.pdf) with a simple (but semantically equivalent) JSON model and by replacing the complex [ebMS3/AS4 4-corner messaging model](https://www.ato.gov.au/uploadedFiles/Content/SPR/downloads/SPR26583msgorchest.pdf) with the same simple and secure Peer to Peer RESTful model that is used for national e-invoicing.
+Let us know by [raising a ticket](https://github.com/ausdigital/superannuation-semantics/issues) in the superannuation semantics repository if you'd like to lead this group.

 # The Special Interest Groups

 We value the support and opinions of special interest groups and so we provide some collaboration tools to facilitate consultation and collaboration.
 If you'd like to participate (or just watch the conversation) of a particular group then please follow the links to subscribe to the chat channel or low volume mailing list.
 If you'd like to create a new special interest group, please join the engagement group and raise your request there.